devc-medan/hacktoberfest-2019/profile/FauzanLbs.md

 - Web and Mobile Development

 ### Inspirational Quote
-> “if you can write "hello world" you can change the world
+> “if you can write "hello world", you can change the world